-If you are interesting in becoming a council tenant, please visit our choice-based letting website, Homes 4 Wiltshire, where you can find information about making an application for housing.
+If you are interested in becoming a council tenant, please visit our choice-based letting website, Homes 4 Wiltshire, where you can find information about making an application for housing.

 - Council tenants may wish to transfer to another property for a number of reasons, perhaps because their family has grown or they have moved jobs